exaile/python-gtk3-gst-sdk/osx_bundle/README.rst

     export JHBUILD_SDK_VERSION=10.13

-Just replace the SDK version with whatever version is present in your `/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs` directory.
+Just replace the SDK version with whatever version is present in your `/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs` or `/Library/Developer/CommandLineTools/SDKs` directory.

 Note: pyobjc isn't compatible with the 10.13 SDK at this time, so you may need to download an old SDK from https://github.com/phracker/MacOSX-SDKs